wing5wong/artisan-whs-static/source/_events/2021-07-01_careers-expo-year-13.md

 Written confirmation of bus times will be in form registers by week's end.
 If you are visiting Massey as well, go to: https://opendays.massey.ac.nz/ and register for virtual open day but only get a ticket for Manawatu Campus visit.

-Those students involved should have received a confirmation note about this event, in Palmerston North, on Wednesday.
-Those on the 1st bus (which will also go to Massey) must be at the bus bay before 8am.
-Those on the 2nd bus, to UCOL only, go to the bus bay by 9am.
+Those students involved should have received a confirmation note about this event.
+Those on the 1st bus (which will also go to Massey) must be at the bus bay before 8am on Wednesday 4 August.
+Those on the 2nd bus, to UCOL only, go to the bus bay by 9am on Wednesday 4 August.

 Any issues, see Mr. Keene in LB1 today, Monday 2 August (during form time).
 Please remember to register on-line with UCOL (and Massey).

 *Mr Keene
 Careers Advisor*